- How Testing Works at Reliant

 Learn How COVID-19 Testing Works at Reliant

-Your test results will come back to the Reliant provider who ordered your test.
-We expect that you will be notified of your test results within 3-4 days, but the exact timeframe will depend on the lab’s volume (Quest Diagnostics).
+5. Your test results will come back to the Reliant provider who ordered your test.
+We expect that you will be notified of your test results within 3-5 days, but the exact timeframe will depend on the lab’s volume (Quest Diagnostics).
 Please know that if you have not heard from us, your results are not available yet.
 We will communicate with you promptly when we receive your results from the lab.
 Negative results will also be available in MyChart.

 Testing for Patients Without Symptoms of COVID-19

 Reliant will test asymptomatic patients (those not showing symptoms of COVID-19) who express a “requirement” reason (including but not limited to requirements by employers, vacation rentals, camps, schools, travel requirements, etc.).
 Patients should contact their primary care office to request a test.

 Massachusetts is currently enforcing travel requirements for anyone traveling from high-risk states.
 Reliant will test asymptomatic patients to meet these travel requirements.
 Patients should contact their primary care office to request a test.

 What is a COVID-19 Antibody Test and Should I Get It?